ahnaf505/FaceDentify/README.md

 Welcome to **FaceDentify**!
 This project is all about comparing faces 🕵️‍♂️ against a database, whether it's for personal collections or large-scale datasets.
 Using powerful facial recognition technology, it matches faces and stores important details like full names and unique UIDs (UUIDs) in a simple-to-use `TinyDB` database.
 It’s fast, scalable, and includes handy tools like photo labeling 📸.
 Perfect for everything from security systems to personal fun!

-*Want to help out?
-Contributions are welcome!
-Just submit a pull request 🚀.*

 ## 🎯 Features